 How Long Does Keto Flu Last?

-The symptoms last for about two to five days.
+The symptoms of keto flu last for about two to five days.
 In some cases, people face these symptoms for up to 15 days.
 Normally, the flu will visit you between day three and day seven, and leave between day 5 and day 15.

 Some people experience the flu while others don’t.
-It depends on how carb-dependent you were before starting the keto diet.
+It depends on how carb-dependent you were before starting the keto diet and reducing daily carb intake.
 The more carbs your body used to consume, the worse the symptoms.

 The Symptoms of the Induction Flu